After smell, hearing is the most important sense for animals. Therefore, it’s no surprise that so many pet parents take ear problems seriously.

 Soak either a washcloth or a towel in warm water, and squeeze out the excess liquid.
 Then, make sure it’s not too hot, and put it on your dog’s ear.
 Leave it on for a few minutes, or as long as your dog will tolerate it.

 How To Prevent Ear Infections In Dogs?

-Here are a few simple steps you should follow to reduce the risk of ear infection in your dog:
+Here are 5 simple steps you can follow to reduce the risk of ear infection in your dog:

 - Check and your dog’s ears frequently

 - Feed your dog clean, high-quality food